A Geometric Theory for Hypergraph Matching: The general theory

-We conclude with a remark comparing our techniques to the absorbing method, which has been successfully applied to many hypergraph matching problems.
-The idea of this method is to randomly select a small matching $M_0$ in a $k$-graph $G$, and show that with high probability it has the property that it can `absorb' any small set of vertices $V_0$, in that there is a matching covering $V(M_0) \cup V_0$.
-Given such a matching $M_0$, to find a perfect matching in $G$, it suffices to find an almost perfect matching in $G \sm V(M_0)$, which is often a much simpler problem.
-The advantage of this method is that it avoids hypergraph regularity, and so leads to shorter proofs, when it works.
+The advantage of the absorbing method is that it avoids the use of the hypergraph blow-up lemma (and often avoids hypergraph regularity altogether), and so leads to shorter proofs, when it works.
 However, the existence of an absorbing matching seems to be a fortuitous circumstance in each application of the method, and it is not clear how one could hope to find it in general problems.
 By contrast, our theory explains `why' there is a perfect matching, by analysing the only possible obstructions (space barriers and divisibility barriers).
 This has the additional advantage of giving structural information, so we can apply the stability method to obtain exact results.